protocol/research-website/content/posts/202012-anca-welcome/index.md

 # Zero or more of the groups in content/research/groups (should match author membership)
 groups:
-  - cryptolab
+  - cryptonetlab

 # Not used
 draft: false

 ---

-[Anca Nitulescu](/authors/anca-nitulescu/) is joining [CryptoLab](/groups/cryptolab/) as a Research Scientist.
+[Anca Nitulescu](/authors/anca-nitulescu/) is joining CryptoLab (Update: now [CryptoNetLab](/groups/cryptonetlab/)) as a Research Scientist.
 After obtaining their PhD in cryptography at [ENS Paris](https://www.ens.psl.eu/en), they worked as a Postdoctoral Scholar at [Aarhus University](https://international.au.dk/) and as Chief Cryptographer at [Cosmian](https://cosmian.com/) before coming to Protocol Labs.
 Their main research interests are cryptographic proving systems, especially zero-knowledge proofs and succinct arguments of knowledge (SNARKs).

 We asked Anca about the road that led them here and what the future looks like: